 Understanding A New Color System

 First, you need a new mental model for color.
-Forget sliders: instead, focus on the wheel to the right.
+Forget sliders: instead, focus on the wheel above.
 You can see red, green and blue: red, at the top, is at 0 degrees, green is at 120 and blue at 240, dividing the color wheel into thirds.
 Equidistant between those are yellow, cyan and magenta (from the CMYK color system), at 60, 180 and 300 degrees respectively.

 Starting at the top of the wheel and moving clockwise, we proceed through the rainbow hues you recall from school: ROY G BIV.
 An alternative mnemonic is “Young Guys Can Be Messy Rascals” – Yellow, Green, Cyan, Blue, Magenta and Red, starting at 60° and increasing in equal increments.